fruitsamples/WiTap/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.8
+- Upgraded project to build with the iOS 4.1 SDK
+- Implemented an autorelease to the NSNetServiceBrowser object to release the browser once the connection is established.
+An active browser can cause a delay in sending packets - <rdar://problem/7000938>
+- Upgraded for IPv6 as default, creates IPv4 socket is unable to create IPv6 socket.
+- fixed logic bug in handleEvent to check for read method failure.

 Version 1.7
 - Fixed table selection and cell update bugs, and added support for handling stream errors.